snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-android-tracker-0.7.0-released/index.md

-        .method(HttpMethod.GET) // Optional - Defines how we send the request .option(BufferOption.Single) // Optional - Defines how many events we bundle in a POST .security(RequestSecurity.HTTPS) // Optional - Defines what protocol used to send events .tls(new String[] { "TLSv1.1", "TLSv1.2" }) // Optional - Defines what TLS versions should be used
-        .callback(new EmitterCallback() {...})
+        .method(HttpMethod.GET) // Optional - Defines how we send the request .option(BufferOption.Single) // Optional - Defines how many events we bundle in a POST .security(RequestSecurity.HTTPS) // Optional - Defines what protocol used to send events .tls(EnumSet.of(TLSVersion.TLSv1_1, TLSVersion.TLSv1_2)) // Optional - Defines what TLS versions should be used .callback(new EmitterCallback() {...})
         .build();
 {% endhighlight %}

-Alternatively a single string can be passed to the builder like so: `.tls("TLSv1.1")`.
+Alternatively a single enum can be passed to the builder like so: `.tls(TLSVersion.TLSv1_2)`.

 As always, documentation is found [here][tls-version].